harrybridgen/Server-Client-Tests/README.md

 To run the a client and server, follow these steps:

-1. Clone this repository to your local machine.
+1. Fork & Clone this repository to your local machine.
 2. Open a terminal and navigate to a `server` directory with the following command:
     ```
     cd clientservertest/testX/server